-You will see the Book module tab here:
+You will see the Book Module tab here:

-Okay, before we get too involved in this tutorial, I want to stress that photo books are not only a matter of personal preference, but the style of your photo book also depends on your style of photography.
+Before we get too involved in this tutorial, I want to stress that photo books are not only a matter of personal preference, but the style of your photo book also depends on your style of photography.
 Keep your own style in mind as you read this tutorial, and use the following presets/advice in a way that matches your style.

 With that said, under Book Settings, you will choose the shape and size of your book.
-I love small, square books because they are casual and modern, which is what I have chosen here.
+Personally, I love small, square books because they are casual and modern, which is what I have chosen here.

 Under the Guides panel, be sure that Page Bleed, Text Safe Area, and Photo Cells are checked.
 This will ensure that you do not place any important information outside of these boundaries, which can result in those areas not being printed on the book, both on the cover and within the pages of the book.

-I generally like to add a title to my photobooks, but again, this is personal preference and completely optional depending on the situation.
+I generally like to add a title to my photobooks, but again, this is personal preference and is completely optional depending on the situation.
 To add a title, under the Caption panel, check Photo Caption.

-Offset will determine where on the image your caption will fall, so move the slider around to experiment with caption placement.
+Offset will determine where on the image your caption will fall, so move the slider around to experiment with your caption placement.
 You can also use your spacebar to move the text around:

 To change the font, color, size and opacity of your caption, scroll down to the Type panel and select from the dropdown menus.
 I chose to go with a fairly small font size, and reduced the opacity to 70% to make the text blend with the image.
 I also used a gray color for my font, as opposed to stark white which stands out way too much.